edulach/Vasi_bayesian_Regression-model/README.md

 iter = 5000
 warmup  = 2500
 chains = 1
+Priors for the parameters in stan.

 These settings can be modified if needed.
-The model also computes the criteria WAIC and LOO from \texttt{loo} package, , as well as EAIC and EBIC.
+The model also computes the criteria WAIC and LOO from loo package, , as well as EAIC and EBIC.
 All results, including the estimates obtained from the selected model, will be saved in the results folder.